 Canon 6D Mark II vs Sony A6000

-The Canon EOS 6D Mark II and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in June 2017 and February 2014.
+The Canon EOS 6D Mark II and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in June 2017 and February 2014.
 The 6D Mark II is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (6D Mark II) and an APS-C (A6000) sensor.
 The Canon has a resolution of 26 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.